nexusformat/definitions/manual/source/applying-nexus.rst

 .. note::
-          If you are looking for a tutorial on reading or writing NeXus data files using the NeXus API, consult the :ref:`NAPI` chapter of Volume II.
+          If you are looking for a tutorial on reading or writing NeXus data files using the NeXus API, consult the :ref:`NAPI` chapter.
-          For code examples, refer to :ref:`Examples.NAPI` chapter of Volume II.
+          For code examples, refer to :ref:`Examples.NAPI` chapter.
           Alternatively, there are examples in the :ref:`native-HDF5-Examples` chapter of writing and reading NeXus data files using the native HDF5 interfaces in C.
           Further, there are also some Python examples using the ``h5py`` package